THORACIC HERNIATED DISC

 Anatomy of the Mid-Back

 To understand your symptoms and treatment choices, patients should understand the anatomy of the mid-back.
-As such, they should become familiar with the various parts that make up the thoracic spine and how they work together.
+As such, patients should become familiar with the various parts that constitute the thoracic spine and how they work together.

 Learn more about the anatomy of the thoracic spine.